-I write this from the sidelines of one of the final rehearsals of my play Wolf Song.
-Its very first performances are next week.
+I write this from the sidelines of one of the final rehearsals of my play Wolf Song, which premieres next week.
 The deer chorus is singing, “deep inside the belly of the wolf/where the dark growls begin. . .”

-As an artist, I’d say the lesson I am learning the most from all this is responsiblity.
-Increasingly, as I’ve been coming along through this life we all share, I’ve discovered, as maybe you have, that the limits of my strength and power are not as close as I thought they were.
-With the decades, the months, the weeks even, it seems I am able to get stronger, as long as I am willing to move and let go of the parts of me that I don’t need.
+With the decades, the months, the weeks even, the strength that this process has demanded has, in turn, strengthened me–as long as I am willing to move and let go of the parts of me that I don’t need.
 With that strengthening, that stronger stretch, comes growing power (here’s Lucia Rene’s blog on how power is growing for women now!)–and with the power of course comes responsibility.

-But this is the surprise: the nature of the responsibility.
+in But the surprise is the nature of the responsibility.
 For a long time I thought of responsibility as a sense of duty, an obligation, as if a weight were being added to me.
 But now, since I have found my long-lost heart again (during a shamanic soul retrieval journey I will write about anon), I feel responsibility as a lightening–an increased need (and ability) to respond.

 The root meaning of respond is to “give back.” “promise back.”
 What I’m learning is that giving back is not only an obligation but a freedom; it creates a lighter heart.